 The Master of Engineering in Management (MEM) gives graduates with an Engineering degree or a degree in another relevant subject a real insight into the business world.
-A fast-paced course, the MEM offers small group classes, intensive learning and a chance to apply technical skills in real-life situations.
+A fast-paced programme, the MEM offers small group classes, intensive learning, and a chance to apply technical skills in real-life situations.

-As part of the course, students complete a six-month industry-based project.
-The MEM is endorsed by Engineering New Zealand as a quality professional development course.
+As part of the degree, students complete a six-month industry-based project.
+The MEM is endorsed by Engineering New Zealand as a quality professional development programme.

 You are also required to meet UC's English language requirements.